EdwardAcosta/blogdemo/README.md

 # README
 12/25/21 @ 10:02
+This is based on a Youtube Rails Tutorial

 This README would normally document whatever steps are necessary to get the application up and running.